 Among all my self-deprecation, I’d like to go ahead and point out that I’m a lot of good things too: funny when I don’t try to be, ambitious, and a fiercely loyal friend.
 At one point in my life I thought I had it all figured out.
 Actually, there have been many times when I thought, “This is it!
 This is what I want to do.”
 I went to college with a dream of majoring in liberal arts.
 I would be a painter, photographer or a graphic designer; the kind that makes money.
 Then I realized that kind is really hard to come by, so I changed routes.

 I started to think I’d climb the corporate latter in the marketing world, scaling up and up until I met a guy I was fond enough to marry.
 Together we would be bringing in a six-figure salary.
 I’d go to business school and write a book about how to be successful.
-Not only is it humorous that this ridiculous scenario factors in the type of man that I probably have no interest in meeting, but I lasted a full two years in sales and made less money than I’m making now because it just wasn’t for me.
+I lasted a full two years in sales and made less money than I’m making now because it just wasn’t for me.

 The more I dream up these life concoctions for myself, the more I realize that they’re an immense waste of my time.
 This year I’ve made a promise to myself to let loose, pull the proverbial stick out of my ass, and just let life happen.
 I still have goals, that will never change, but these things have helped me start to appreciate all the things I have going for me right now.